Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 }
 ```

-### Configuration Response Content <a id="configuration-response-content"></a>
+### Configuration response

-The data property in this event is used by each extension to modify its current settings.
-Each extension is responsible for reading out the part of the data property for which it is concerned.
+The data property in the configuration response event is used by each extension to modify its current settings.
+Each extension is responsible for parsing the relevant part of the data property.

-#### Data payload definition <a id="data-payload-definition-3"></a>
+#### Payload definition

-The Adobe Campaign Standard extension reads the following key from the configuration event:
+The following key value pairs are supported for Adobe Campaign Standard extension when reading from the configuration event:

 | **Key** | **Value Type** | **Optional** | **Description** |
 | :--- | :--- | :--- | :--- |